ljoonal/NeosPeeps/README.md

 <img align="right" width="128" height="128" src="./static/logo.png"/>

 NeosPeeps is tool that allows for listing your [NeosVR](https://steamcommunity.com/app/740250) friends quickly, without having to actually open the whole game.
+It also has a bunch of other features that you can find below, but that's how the project got it's name.

 Please note that this app is quite experimental and unofficial.
 Bug reports are welcome!